Bristol-Cyber-Security-Group/testbed-os/docs-mdbook/src/networking.md

 For external DNS, this will also require configuration on the user's side for the guests.
 We have added 8.8.8.8 as a DNS server for guests with dynamic IP addresses as a default.
-However, we are looking to generally improve the DNS story in the testbed in future updates.
+However, we are looking to generally improve the DNS story in TestbedOS in future updates.